No Result

 Bianca Strzalkowski

 Bianca Strzalkowski has more than 10 years of experience in storytelling.
 Her portfolio includes interviews with former Secretary of Defense Gen. James Mattis, Air Force Gen. Charles “CQ” Brown, “Shark Tank” CEO Daymond John, and countless elected and military leaders.
 Bianca holds a Bachelor of Science degree in business administration and journalism.
-She resides near Naval Air Station Patuxent River, Maryland, where she serves as the public affairs officer for Maryland ESGR and is a member of the Military Reporters & Editors Association.
+She resides near Naval Air Station Patuxent River, Maryland, with her husband and two children.
+She is a member of the Military Reporters & Editors Association.

 Related Posts